jesimone57/sql_music_examples/README.md

 1. List all artists for each record label sorted by artist name.
 ![1 results](../master/images/1.png)

-2. Which record labels have no artists?
+2. Which record labels have no artists?<br/>
 ![2 results](../master/images/2.png)

 3. List the number of songs per artist in descending order